awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.MSDTC.md

 ## Troubleshooting MSDTC for RDS SQL Server<a name="Appendix.SQLServer.Options.MSDTC.Troubleshooting"></a>

 In some cases, you might have trouble establishing a connection between MSDTC running on a client computer and the MSDTC service running on an RDS SQL Server DB instance\.
 If so, make sure of the following:
 + The inbound rules for the security group associated with the DB instance are configured correctly\.
-For more information, see [Can't Connect to Amazon RDS DB Instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.
+For more information, see [Can't connect to Amazon RDS DB instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.
 + Your client computer is configured correctly\.
-+ The MSDTC firewall rules on your client compter are enabled\.
++ The MSDTC firewall rules on your client computer are enabled\.

 **To configure the client computer**